Activities in Iivaara Nature Reserve

 - Hunting: Iivaara is part of the Eastern Kuusamo small game hunting area (Eastern Kuusamo, permit area 5637).Permits can be purchased at Kuusamo Customer Service Karhuntassu or at Metsähallitus online shop (eraluvat.fi).

 - Skiing expeditions in the wilderness: The Iivaara ski trail facilitates wilderness expeditions in winter, too.
 The ski trail is connected to the Kuusamo Circular Ski Trail (17 km) and Aurinkolatu Ski Trail (27 km).
-Further information about the skiing trails in Kuusamo (kuusamo.fi).
+Further information about the skiing trails in Kuusamo (kuusamo.fi, in Finnish).

 - Snowshoe Walking: The varying terrain and magnificent views of Iivaara pose exciting challenges to hikers on snowshoes.